PietroBernardelle/Final_project_API_2020/README.md

 # Final project: Algorithm and Principles of Computer Science Course.
-One of the three final projects: Algorithm and Principles of Computer Science, Digital Logic Design and Software Engineering; that concur to the final bachelor mark in "Engineering of Computing Systems" at **Politecnico di Milano**.
+One of the three final projects (Algorithm and Principles of Computer Science, Digital Logic Design and Software Engineering) that concur to the final bachelor mark in "Engineering of Computing Systems" at **Politecnico di Milano**.

 **Teacher** : Alessandro Barenghi